Gabrielle-Zh/Sentiment-analysis-of-Yelp-Reviews/README.md

 weighted avg       0.90      0.90      0.90    104203
 ```

+- Explain: the emotion classification model achieves high precision, recall, and F1 scores for most of the classes, indicating that it performs well in identifying the different classes.
+However, the recall for classes 3 and 5 is relatively lower than the other classes, which means that the model may struggle to identify these classes.
+The accuracy score of 0.90 indicates that the model is accurate in its predictions, and the macro and weighted averages suggest that the model performs well overall.

 The evaluation on the validation dataset of YELP polarity model is as follows:
 ```
               precision    recall  f1-score   support